How do I set up a Branded Short Domain?

-- 2. Select the short domain you want to modify.
+Select the Branded Short Domain you want to modify.

-Edit the existing A record for your site and change the IP address to 184.108.40.206 If there is no existing A record (which is uncommon), add a new one.
-The A record's "host name" should be either the character @ or your base domain (both mean the same thing).
-You should only have one A Record.
-If you have more than one, remove all others and leave only the one pointing to Bitly's IP.
+Edit the existing A records for your site and change the IP addresses 220.127.116.11 and 18.104.22.168.
+If there is one or no existing A Record, add new ones.
+The A Record’s host name should be either the character ‘@’ or your base domain (both mean the same thing).
+If you have additional A Records pointing to other IP addresses, remove all others and leave only the ones pointing to Bitly's IP addresses.

 For a subdomain (such as on.wsj.com):

-It can take up to 48 hours for domain changes to propagate.
-You’ll know the DNS has been set up correctly when you have the ability to default your short domain in your Bitly settings under ‘advanced’.
+- It can take up to 24 hours for domain changes to propagate across the internet.
+You’ll know the DNS has been set up correctly one it is listed as valid in the Bitly Advanced Settings.

 Modifying DNS is the hardest part of this process because of the variation in registrar web sites and because of DNS's strange terminology.
 It may take some time and searching to find the right page.
 If you are stuck during this process we suggest emailing your domain registrar’s support team.

-- 2. Log in to your registrar's web site and confirm the A and/or CNAME records(s) you entered match the instructions above.
+2. Log in to your registrar's web site and confirm the A Records and/or CNAME Records you entered match the instructions above.